-"This one dish provides a couple days worth of your macronutrient needs and the added sugar alone is over 5 times your daily amount," Stadelman warns.
+"This one dish provides a couple [of] days worth of your macronutrient needs and the added sugar alone is over 5 times your daily amount," Stadelman warns.

 While you might try making a healthified version at home, if you really want Chili's version, Stadelman offers a game plan to make it more enjoyable and less likely to make you feel sick.

-"I'd never suggest you have off-limit foods or restrict your feel good foods.
+"I'd never suggest you have off-limit foods or restrict your feel-good foods.
 However, an even better idea: make a plan to split the crispers and waffles with a friend, so you can enjoy every bite," she says.
-"The rest of the day plan to eat more nutrient-dense, fiber rich foods, aka more fruits and veggies.
+"The rest of the day plan to eat more nutrient-dense, fiber-rich foods, aka more fruits and veggies.
 An occasion treat once in a while will keep you satisfied and happy!"

 Applebee's: Oriental Chicken Salad Wrap

 At first look, a salad wrap sounds like a healthy option.
 But this is actually one of the unhealthiest options on the entire Applebee's menu.
 Swapping the fried chicken for grilled and reducing or omitting the dressing could help make this a better-for-you meal.

 Looking for more helpful tips?
 Your ultimate restaurant and supermarket survival guide is here!

 BJ's Brewhouse: Pizookie Trio (Salted Caramel, Money Bread, and Cookies 'n' Cream)